eduairet/alchemy-university/ethereum-developer-bootcamp/solidity-core.md

     -   `transfer` - Method to send tokens between accounts
     -   `approve-transferFrom` - Third party transfer (like an exchange)

+        -   `approve` - Give an smart contract allowness to transfer your token funds

+            ```Solidity
+            function approve(address spender, uint256 value) public returns (bool success) {
+                allowed[msg.sender][spender] = value;
+                emit Approval(msg.sender, spender, value);
+                return true;
+            }
+            ```

+        -   `Spender` will now be able to use the funds allowed by the user using the `transferFrom()` function from the ERC-20 smart contract
+            -   When you lend or borrow money to AAVEE the contract basically does this, you approve it to use your tokens and it increases the yield or liquidates your balance

     -   `mint` - Create new tokens

 -   Technical properties